enckse/pyxstitch/README.md

 the library components of the CrossStitchFormatter can be changed to:
 * Adjust how symbols for various colors are chosen (replace `DefaultSymbolGenerator` on the formatter)
-* Change the ascii-driven `DefaultFontFactory` by changing the formatter property
+* Define a new font for Font creation method by adjusting `Font`